 There, however, are some technical changes that we would recommend.
 As it's drafted, Bill 142 provides options for consumers to apply and lift the security freeze, as well as to suspend the freeze as directed by the consumer.
-When creating security freeze, TransUnion did not build in a suspension feature because we believe the system operates best when the consumer has full agency to apply or remove the security freeze.
-Further, as we are unable to suspend security freeze, TransUnion would require a significant additional period of time to build that functionality, which we've calculated would be about a year and a half.
+When creating security freeze, TransUnion did not build in a suspension feature because we believe the system operates best when the consumer has full agency to apply or remove the security freeze, TransUnion would require a significant additional period of time to build that functionality, which we've calculated would be about a year and a half.
 We think that redesigning the system for suspension capabilities would needlessly delay the launch of a security measure that Ontarians could access to prevent fraud.